 - Transformative Fitness

-Pick one of the many running related events in your area, whether it’s a fun local 5K race, an obstacle race course, or a serious half-marathon or marathon distance challenge, then pay the registration fees in advance.
-That way you’ll have leverage on yourself.
+Choose one of the many running-related events in your area, whether it’s a fun local 5K race, an obstacle race course, or a serious half-marathon or marathon distance challenge, and pay your registration fees in advance to keep yourself accountable.

-For example, if you’ve never done any sort of running before, then spend a few months preparing for the race—preferably a short distance, such as a 5K or 10K.
+Just make sure that the race fits your fitness level and schedule.
+If you’ve never done any sort of running before, spend a few months preparing for the race and make it a shorter distance such as a 5K or 10K run.

-The simplest way is to run your typical route backward every other week.
+The simplest way to do this is to run your typical route backward every other week.

-For more, you can use crowd-sourcing apps like MapMyRun or a web resource like WalkJogRun to find and discover new routes near where you live.
+For another option, use crowd-sourcing apps like MapMyRun or a web resource like WalkJogRun to find and discover new routes close to where you live.

-As I have clearly stated in a previous article, becoming a morning runner was a true godsend.
+Becoming a morning runner was a true godsend for me.
 It helped me stay consistent and become the runner I’m today.